-The long awaited Astrological Book of the Dead is coming soon.
+The long awaited Astrological Book of Life is finished.

-I wrote the book I was always looking for, but could never find: an introduction to the origins of astrology from around the world.
+The book I was always looking for, but could never find: an introduction to the origins of astrology from around the world.
 This is the story of a young dragon school teacher named Vaya who rides a train from Milan to Rome and has a long talk with Bhakta, a monkey carpenter from India.
 He restores antique train cabins.
 Together, with an old crow, they discuss the murky past of early planetary symbolism and ancient texts.
-Here is a sample.
+Here is a sample:

 Bhakta arranged his tools on the table and his tail hovered in the air.
 “A long illness appears tragic,” he said, “yet it is a temporary setback that brings a lesson.”